 Dentures need to be taken out at night to be cleaned.
 Although dentures do allow you to eat and talk better than you could when your teeth were missing, they are not permanently fixed in your mouth, so they could click up and down or shift slightly while you are using them.

 What Happens If You Don’t Replace Missing Teeth?

 If you lose one or more teeth and don’t replace them, you could experience bone loss and your surrounding teeth could shift around or become loose.
 Teeth help fill out your facial structure, so if you don’t have teeth there, your face can get a sunk-in look.
 Losing teeth can even affect your digestion because you are less able to chew your food properly.
 Moreover, you will probably be self-conscious about opening your mouth in public.

 Restorative Dental Care at Thrive Dental Studio in Portland, Maine

 Modern dentistry has made tooth replacement much easier than in years past.
 If you are missing teeth, we encourage you to visit our Portland, ME dental office and talk with us about the treatment options available to you.
-We will complete a physical examination, discuss all of the missing tooth replacement options to find the best option for your unique situation.
+Dr. Figueiredo and his experienced team will complete a physical examination, and discuss all of the missing tooth replacement options to find the best option for your unique situation.
 We give each patient individualized care.
 Helping restore smiles and improve oral health is something the entire staff is passionate about.
 Schedule your restorative dental care appointment today.